Our Eco- Councillors

 Over the past two weeks we participated in Switch Off Fortnight which is a whole school initiative to think about how much electricity we are using and ways we can reduce the amount we use.
 Over the two weeks, we saved 6.06kWh each day.
 This could lead to us saving over 1183kWh per year which will not only help save the environment and make our school more eco-friendly but also enable us to spend less money on electricity and more on resources and equipment for our school.
 We are hoping to keep the reduction in electricity going to have the most positive impact possible.

-Following our successful Switch Off Fortnight campaign, we are delighted to announce that we have achieved our silver award!
+Following our successful Switch Off Fortnight campaign, we are delighted to announce that we have achieved our Eco-Schools Silver Award!

 The eco councillors have worked very hard this term to complete lots of different activities related to saving electricity including making signs for all classrooms, posters to educate adults and children about the use of electricity and how we can reduce it, using data and results from our campaign in lessons to create graphs as well as holding regular meetings to update all adults and children on our work and how they can help us.
 We were also joined by a parent governor for our meeting on saving electricity; he helped us with ideas for saving energy and how we could display these in school.